DevWannabe-dot/algorithm-nexus/README.md

 <!-- Index -->
 # algorithm-nexus
-Multiple algorithms I've wrote on top of my study routine, in order to help demonstrate or even solve different branches of general problems, using computer science.
+Multiple algorithms I've wrote on top of my study routine, in order to solve or help demonstrate different branches of general problems, using computer science.

 <!-- Preview -->
 <p align="center">